redhuskyKD/YoutubePlaylist2MP3_320KBPS/README.md

 # YoutubePlaylist2MP3_320KBPS
-This python script converts the Youtube Playlist to MP3 (320kbps!) format just by few clicks!
+This python script, with a fully functioning executable file build, converts the Youtube Playlist to MP3 (320kbps!) format just by few clicks !